-Students may choose to take a letter-graded course on a Satisfactory/Unsatisfactory (S/U) grading basis by selecting the S/U grading option for the course using Online Services by Noon on Friday of the seventh week of the term. *For Spring 2021, the deadline to submit a Change of Grading Basis is Tuesday, June 1st at 5pm PST.
+Students may choose to take a letter-graded course on a Satisfactory/Unsatisfactory (S/U) grading basis by selecting the S/U grading option for the course using Online Services by Noon on Friday of the seventh week of the term.

 S/U grades carry no grade points and are not included in the grade point average (GPA) calculation.
 S/U grades will not result in an increase or decrease in a student’s GPA.